Mother's Market & Kitchen

 Mother's Market & Kitchen (sometimes called Mother's Market) is a regional supermarket chain operating in Southern California.

 History

 Mother's Market was founded in 1978 by a group of yoga enthusiasts in Costa Mesa.

 In 2016, Mother's Market was acquired by private equity group Mill Road Capital.

 As of 2024, they have 11 locations in Southern California.

+In 2026, Mother’s Market workers announced a union campaign with United Food and Commercial Workers named “Hearts United” at the company’s stores, citing staffing shortages, scheduling issues, and low pay.